benahm/ApexDataFramework/docs/basics/DM.md

 The DM class offers the powerful ``find`` method to query the Salesforce database without writing SOQL queries

+For more advanced examples please see the [advanced section](/docs/advanced/DM/FIND.md)

 ### Find method

-The find method offers a flexible way to query data in Salesforce
+The find method offers a flexible way to query data in Salesforce here is an introduction

 * _findById(ids, fieldNames)_
 * _findBy(fieldName, fieldValues, fieldNames)_